NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

   - Overlay and edit polygons (:numref:`plot_poly`).

+  - Load only one image at a time, for speed, with the ``--preview`` option.
+Can cycle through them with the 'n' and 'p' key.
+In this mode, the lowest-resolution subimage size is larger than usual to avoid creating small images.
+See ``--lowest-resolution-subimage-num-pixels``.

   - Find pixel values and region bounds (:numref:`image_bounds`).

   - Show, add, and edit interest point matches displayed on top of images (:numref:`stereo_gui_view_ip`).

+  - Load .nvm files having an SfM solution (:numref:`stereo_gui_nvm`).

   - View GCP and .vwip files (:numref:`stereo_gui_vwip_gcp`).